-- 1. Use the simple main program to debug the DAC interface.
-For this part the oscilloscope can be used in regular voltage versus time mode.
-Adjust the scope cables and capacitor values to get clean images on the scope. - 2.
-Using a simple digital port output, measure the time required to scan through your entire image.
-Adjust your approach until this time is less than 20 ms (scan rate faster than 50 Hz). - 3.
-Debug the graphical display system. - 4.
-Read the Lab 22 assignment.
-As part of the Lab 20 procedure you are required to perform a very crude temperature calibration experiment with three points somewhere in your temperature range of 20 to 40 °C. The thermistor resistance varies nonlinearly with its temperature.
-It is very important to use temperature units of Kelvin in this equation and not °C.
+1. Use the simple main program to debug the DAC interface.
+For this part the oscilloscope can be used in voltage versus time mode.
+Adjust the scope cables and capacitor values to get clean images on the scope.

+2. Using a simple digital port output, measure the time required to scan through your entire waveform.
+Use this measurement to determine the range of sine wave frequencies you can produce.

+3. Debug the waveform generation system.

+4. Read the Lab 22 assignment.
+As part of the Lab 21 procedure you are required to perform a very crude temperature calibration experiment with three points somewhere in your temperature range of 20 to 40 $^{\circ}$ C. The thermistor resistance varies nonlinearly with its temperature.
+It is very important to use temperature units of Kelvin in this equation and not $^{\circ}$ C.